How do I know if my Roomba is charging? (Light Turns Off)

 Q. How long does it take for a Roomba to charge fully?

 The charging time for a Roomba depends on the model and battery condition.
-On average, it takes about 2-3 hours for a Roomba to fully charge.

 However, newer models may have faster-charging capabilities, and older models may take longer.